mturnbo/SimplePHPMVC/README.md

 # SimplePHPMVC
-Basic MVC framework in PHP
+A Basic MVC framework in PHP that uses Apache rewrite module to facilitate controller interaction.